ivandustin/pyneurons/README.md

 from pyneurons import fit
 ```

-The `fit` function in the `pyneurons` library is used for training a model.
+The `fit` function is used for training a model.
 It performs a single step of gradient descent to update the model's parameters based on the computed gradients.
 The function takes the following parameters:

 - `learning_rate`: The learning rate for the gradient descent optimization.
 - `model`: The model to be trained.